awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Deregistration Delay<a name="deregistration-delay"></a>

-Elastic Load Balancing stops sending requests to instances that are deregistering\.
-Connection draining ensures that in\-flight requests complete before existing connections are closed\.
+When you deregister an instance, the load balancer stops creating new connections to the instance\.
+The load balancer uses connection draining to ensure that in\-flight traffic completes on the existing connections\.
+If the deregistered instance stays healthy and an existing connection is not idle, the load balancer can continue to send traffic to the instance\.
+To ensure that existing connections are closed, you can ensure that the instance is unhealthy before you deregister it, or you can periodically close client connections\.

 The initial state of a deregistering target is `draining`\.
-By default, the state of a deregistering target changes to `unused` after 300 seconds\.
-To change the amount of time that Elastic Load Balancing waits before changing the state to `unused`, update the deregistration delay value\.
+By default, the load balancer changes the state of a deregistering target to `unused` after 300 seconds\.
+To change the amount of time that the load balancer waits before changing the state of a deregistering target to `unused`, update the deregistration delay value\.
 We recommend that you specify a value of at least 120 seconds to ensure that requests are completed\.

 **To update the deregistration delay value using the console**